Homeschooling 101

 Christen reminds us that an IEP is a living document that follows your child, so if you homeschool for a year and then go back to public school, the IEP will transfer.
 “Some districts will require you to close out your IEP when you leave.
 Do not close it out because you’re just transferring your child to another school,” she says.

-Here’s an overview of the different homeschool options.
+With all that in mind, here’s an overview of the different homeschool options.

 Public charter homeschool program